ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 > make && make install

+##### Note
-It is important that the install_prefix is the same as that used for *cumbia-libs*, so that the plugins are installed under
+If the install_prefix is the same as that used for *cumbia-libs*, the plugins are installed under

 $install_prefix/lib/qumbia-plugins/

-and the *QT_PLUGIN_PATH* required to find the plugins for the base *cumbia-libs* can be used for additional ones as well.
+and the *QT_PLUGIN_PATH* required to find the plugins for the base *cumbia-libs* can be used for the additional ones as well.
 If you proceed otherwise, remember to add the plugin installation directory to *QT_PLUGIN_PATH*.

 ### Upgrading *cumbia*